zhaoshenzhai/mathwiki/Notes/metric_space.md

 {{< /env >}}

-In this way, many concepts (like convergence and continuity) that were first defined for metric spaces are now subsumed by their topological characterizations, but metric spaces are still an important class of topological spaces.
-We make the following
+In this way, many concepts that were previously defined for metric spaces are now subsumed by their topological characterizations.
+Nonetheless, metric spaces are still an important class of topological spaces, which is made precise by the following

 {{< env "definition" >}}